Tests for quantum contextuality in terms of $q$-entropies: Conditional -entropies and their properties

 The proof of Eq. (\ref{rlem1}) is completed by an extension with respect to $n$.
 The case $q=1$ can be recovered by repeating the above reasons with the concave function $f_{1}(x)=-x\ln{x}$. $\blacksquare$

-Note that the formula (\ref{suma}) implies positivity of the mutual $q$-information (\ref{minq}) for $q\geq1$.
+Note that the formula (\ref{suma}) implies positivity of the mutual $q$-information (\ref{minq}) for all $q\geq1$.
 There exists another form of the conditional $q$-entropy \cite{sf06}.
 However, this form does not succeed some useful relations including the chain rule.
-Further properties of both forms of the conditional $q$-entropy are discussed in the papers \cite{sf06,rastkyb}.
+Properties of both forms of the conditional $q$-entropy are discussed in the papers \cite{sf06,rastkyb}.
+The Fano inequality in terms of $q$-entropies and some of its applications are considered in Refs. \cite{sf06,rastmpag}.
 We will use the conditional $q$-entropy of order $q\geq1$ for expressing inequalities of Bell's type.